 - Unfortunately, all long weekends have to come to a close.
 As much as you might plan and prepare to get to where you want to go, don’t forget to do the same for the return home.

-On this last long weekend of the summer, take care when getting to where you want to go because it’s about more than just keeping your car insurance rates low, it’s about arriving at your destination safely.
+On this Thanksgiving long weekend, take care when getting to where you want to go because it’s about more than just keeping your car insurance rates low, it’s about arriving at your destination safely.